spiwokv/reweightfes/README.md

 # reweightfes
-R package for Bonomi and Tiwary reweighting of metadynamics and other biased molecular simulations
+R package for Torrie-Valleau, Bonomi and Tiwary reweighting of metadynamics and other biased molecular simulations

 Done:
 * `read.colvar(filename, cvs=2:3, bias=4)`